tcallred/tcallred.github.io/content/posts/fp_in_cpp.md

 Now this code fails because `y` is labeled as a “constant pointer to a constant int”.

-As verbose as it is, I suggest using `const` keyword in every situation *unless* you know specifically that you intend to mutate a variable.
-In that situation, you should think hard about whether or not it needs to be mutated and if the algorithm calls for it.
+As verbose as it may be, it might be worth using `const` keyword in every situation *unless* you know specifically that you intend to mutate a variable.
+When you think that a variable might not need to be const, it's a good time to think hard about whether or not it needs to be mutated and if the algorithm calls for it.

 This will help you avoid the bugs caused by something changing when it wasn’t supposed to.
 Also, it will reduce cognitive load to know that a variable will refer to the same value throughout its lifetime.